 Sometimes, back pain and incontinence can co-occur as two symptoms of the same condition, such as cauda equina syndrome (CES).
-At other times, they may develop at the same time but be due to other, unrelated conditions.
+At other times, they may develop at the same time due to unrelated conditions.

 Incontinence is a condition wherein a person cannot control how or when their body passes stool (fecal incontinence) or urine (urinary incontinence).